ericpony/find-duplicate-files/README.md

 Discussions
 -------
 In practice, computing checksum is usually the most time-consuming stage in finding duplicate files.
 Hence, it is sometimes preferrable to separate this stage from the process of finding duplicate files.
 For example, consider the situation that you want to compare files in folder A against those in folders B<sub>1</sub>, ..., B<sub>n</sub> and you don't want to compare files in B<sub>1</sub>, ..., B<sub>n</sub> with each other.
-In this case, saving the checksums in intermediate files and comparing the folders using these files will be far more efficient than comparing the folders in pairs directly.
+In this case, comparing the folders using pre-computed checksums is far more efficient than comparing the folders in pairs directly.
+You can also parallelize the computation of checksums as follows:

+    find-duplicate --digest A > A.checksum
+    for i in $(seq 1 $n); do
+        (   find-duplicate --digest B$i > B$i.checksum
+            (   flock -n 200
+                cat A.checksum B$i.checksum | find-duplicate --pipe
+                rm B$i.checksum
+            ) 200>.lock
+        ) &
+    done
+    rm *.checksum .lock